top of page

 Creating a still life with limited palette in water-mixable oils

-Participants will be using flat brushes, a smooth board, water-mixable oils and only three colours to explore the potential of a limited palette.
+Participants will be using flat brushes, a canvas board, water-mixable oils and only three colours to explore the potential of a limited palette.

 This approach not only helps you improve your painting by forcing you to think about colour and how you mix it, it also creates a harmony in your work with paintings feeling balanced and harmonious, with all the colours naturally relating to one another.